Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

 and

-Therefore, the normalization amounts to modifying the reward $r_t$ to $\hat{r}_t:=\frac{r_t-(1-\gamma)\mu}{\sigma}$, and assigning an additional terminal reward $-\frac{\gamma\mu}{\sigma}$.
-This is easy to implement and we use this normalization strategy in our experiments.
-Similarly to the case of the evaluation of $\gamma$, we use the episodes in the initial $50000$ transitions to compute $\mu$ and $\sigma$; however, here we do not regard the loss of a life as the end of an episode, so that the lengths of the episodes do not become too short.
-We also do not take episodes that have a zero return into account. \paragraph{Results on other Atari games}To demonstrate the general validity of the above strategy, we report our results on several games in \textit{Atari 2600}, using a learning rate of $4\times10^{-5}$ and $\tilde{c}_{\gamma}=10$.
-The results are shown in Fig.~\ref{other Atari games}.
+Therefore, the effect of normalization amounts to modifying the reward $r_t$ to $\hat{r}_t:=\frac{r_t-(1-\gamma)\mu}{\sigma}$, and then assigning an additional terminal reward $-\frac{\gamma\mu}{\sigma}$.
+This is easy to implement and we use this normalization in our experiments in Sec.\ref{section difficult atari games}.
+Similarly to the evaluation of $\gamma$, we use the episodes in the initial $50000$ transitions to compute $\mu$ and $\sigma$; however, here we do not regard the loss of a life as the end of an episode, so that the lengths of the episodes do not become too short.
+We also do not take episodes that have a zero return into account.

+\paragraph{Results on other Atari games}To demonstrate the generality of the above strategy, we report our results on several games in \textit{Atari 2600}, using a learning rate of $4\times10^{-5}$ and $\tilde{c}_{\gamma}=10$.
+The results are shown in Fig.~\ref{other Atari games autoinit}.
 We find that for some games, especially \textit{Hero}, the learning sometimes gets trapped in a local optimum and learning may stagnate, which deserves further investigation.
-We did not do a fine grid search on the learning rate and we only tried $6\times10^{-5}$, $4\times10^{-5}$ and $2\times10^{-5}$, and we chose $4\times10^{-5}$, because it produces reasonable results on most of the tasks.
+We did not do a fine grid search on the learning rate and we simply selected from $6\times10^{-5}$, $4\times10^{-5}$ and $2\times10^{-5}$, and we chose $4\times10^{-5}$, because it produces reasonable results for most of the tasks.
 We notice that it is difficult to find a learning rate that works well for all the tasks, as the tasks have drastically different levels of stochasticity and are associated with different time horizons.

-We also notice that there are several cases where our strategy for the normalization and the evaluation of $\gamma$ does not produce satisfactory results.
+We also notice that there are several cases where our strategy of the normalization and the evaluation of $\gamma$ does not give satisfactory results.
 This is mainly because we have assumed that the time scales of obtaining rewards are similar for the random policy and for a learned policy.
-A typical counterexample is the game \textit{Breakout}, where the random policy almost sees no reward in an episode but a learned policy frequently sees rewards.
-Therefore, our strategy above is still not general enough to deal with all kinds of scenarios, and it cannot replace the bandit algorithm in \citet{Agent57} that has been used to select $\gamma$, and a better strategy is still desired.
+A typical counterexample is the game \textit{Breakout}, where the random policy almost obtains no reward in an episode but a learned policy frequently obtains rewards.
+Therefore, our strategy above is still not general enough to deal with all kinds of scenarios, and it cannot replace the bandit algorithm in \citet{Agent57} which is used to select $\gamma$, and therefore a better strategy is still desired.